dougtoppin/presentation-aws-codestar/PITCHME.md

 ---
 ### What is CodeStar

-AWS service providing templates to provision all resources required for creating, building, deploying and monitoring applications
+AWS service providing templates to provision all resources required for creating, building, deploying and monitoring applications for various architectures

 +++
 ### What does it provision